micro-lc/micro-lc.github.io/docs/micro-lc/setup.md

 ## Integration requirements

-Following the requirements to integrate this functionality:
+Follow the requirements below to integrate this functionality:

 - access to the Console into the desired project;
 - the [authentication configuration](authentication.md) `JSON` and the [core configuration](core_configuration.md) `JSON` to expose.

 ## Integration steps

-Following steps must be made on Console and will deploy a `micro-lc` configured instance.
+Following steps must be made on Console, and will deploy a `micro-lc` configured instance.

 ### 1. Microservice creation for `fe-container`

-Here you are going to create an instance of `fe-container`.
+Here is the process to create an instance of `fe-container`.

 1. Go to the `Microservices` section;
-2. Create a new microservice using the `Microlc frontend` plugin available in the `Microfrontend` section of the marketplace;
+2. Create a new microservice using the `Microlc frontend` plugin (available in the `Microfrontend` section of the marketplace);
 3. Configure the microservice with a custom name and description;
 4. Complete the creation to deploy an instance of the `fe-container`.

 ### 2. Microservice creation for `be-config`

-Here you are going to create an instance of `be-config`.
+Here is the process to create an instance of `be-config`.

 1. Go to the `Microservices` section;
-2. Create a new microservice using the `Microlc backend` plugin available in the `Microfrontend` section of the marketplace;
+2. Create a new microservice using the `Microlc backend` plugin (available in the `Microfrontend` section of the marketplace);
 3. Configure the microservice with a custom name and description;
 4. Complete the creation of the `be-container` instance;
 5. In the `ConfigMap` section, edit the [`configuration.json`](core_configuration.md#example) and the [`authentication.json`](authentication.md#example),